phaserjs/examples/README.md

 | `npm run update` | To build a new `examples.json` file if you add a new example. |

 Alternatively, if you have your own local web server installed, you could configure it to serve the `/public` folder from the repo and you will get access to the examples interface.

+### License

+The source code in this repo is released under the MIT license.

+The assets are not.

+Lots of the assets in this repo come from old classic arcade / computer games or open and stock art sites.
+As such, you cannot use them in your own commercial games, or for any games that carry advertising.